 Postman’s Park is one of London’s secret spots – a touching and sad memorial to Londoners who lost their lives in heroic acts.

-While it might not look like anything special at first glance, Postman Park’s biggest draw is a memorial – stretched along a long wall in tribute to Londoners who died during heroic acts.
+While it might not look like anything special at first glance, Postman Park’s biggest draw is a touching memorial – stretched along a long wall in tribute to Londoners who died as heroes.

 The Watts Memorial features 54 memorial plaques dedicated to 62 London heroes who died saving the lives of others.

-The plaques go into the details of the deaths – the first being Sarah Smith who died whilst trying to put out flames on a friend in 1863.
+The Postman’s Park plaques go into the details of the deaths – the first being Sarah Smith who died whilst trying to put out flames on a friend in 1863.

 Another, a servant called Alice Ayres, died saving her employer’s children from a burning house – though she saved their lives, it was at the cost of her own.